piriya33/CDC_Wordpress/wp-content/plugins/cf7-conditional-fields/readme.txt

 2. Defining rules to show/hide groups of input elements in the backend interface

 == Changelog ==

+= 1.7 (10-18-19) =
+* code rewrite.
+Made code more testable by focusing more on a functional approach.
+Not completely finished yet, but getting there.
+* FIXED clear_on_hide not working for multi select https://github.com/pwkip/contact-form-7-conditional-fields/issues/35
+* PRO: FIXED https://github.com/pwkip/contact-form-7-conditional-fields/issues/34 - A real nest fest is now possible.
+You can put groups inside repeaters inside repeaters inside groups ...
+* FIXED make clear_on_hide restore initial values instead of clearing https://github.com/pwkip/contact-form-7-conditional-fields/issues/31
+* WP-admin: Renamed "Import/Export" to "Text view".
+Conditions specified in the input fields are now semi-automatically synced with the text view.
+* Internal change: When saving conditions, instead of posting all the input fields, the input fields are added to the "text view" textarea, and only the textarea will be sent.
+This is to prevent issues with PHP max_input_vars

+= 1.6.5 (10-15-19) =
+* Patched a minor security issue.
+From now on, only users with the 'wpcf7_edit_contact_form' capability will be able to reset the Conditional Fields settings to their defaults.
+Big thanks to Chloe from Wordfence for pointing this out!
+* Tested the plugin with WP version 5.2.4

+= 1.6.4 (07-04-19) =
+* PRO: Repeater: Fixed invalid HTML for the remove button
+* Free: Initialize form.$groups as a new jQuery object instead of an empty array, in order to prevent exotic bugs in case $groups aren't loaded by the time form.displayFields() is called. (https://wordpress.org/support/topic/typeerror-cannot-read-property-addclass-of-undefined-at-wpcf7cfform/)

+= 1.6.3 (07-04-19) =
+* Removed the word "Pro" from the title in the free plugin

+= 1.6.2 (06-25-19) =
+* Small changes to tag generator buttons
+* Multistep bug fix.
+All group conditions are evaluated a second time after the page has fully loaded.
+* PRO: added new operator 'function', allowing you to write custom javascript functions to determine whether or not a group should be shown https://conditional-fields-cf7.bdwm.be/advanced-conditional-logic-with-custom-javascript-functions/
+* PRO: fix bug with < (less than) operator

+= 1.6.1 (06-03-19) =
+* JS refactoring and small compatibility fix after code rewrite.
+* FREE: Added "Get PRO" button under Contact > Conditional Fields

+= 1.6 (06-01-19) =
+* JS code rewrite
+* PRO: allow groups inside repeater
+* PRO: make plugin ready for PRO release.

+= 1.5.5 (05-20-19) =
+* Fixed and explained how to disable loading of the styles and scripts and only enable it on certain pages.
+More info: https://conditional-fields-cf7.bdwm.be/docs/faq/can-i-load-js-and-css-only-when-necessary/
+* Made sure default settings get set after activating plugin, without the need to visit the Contact > Conditional Fields page first.
+* PRO: extended the repeater with min and max paramaters and the possibility to change the add and remove buttons texts
+* PRO: enabling the pro plugin will show a notification to disable the free plugin, instead of throwing a PHP error.

+= 1.5.4 (05-06-19) =
+* Make sure scripts get loaded late enough (wp_enqueue_scripts priority set to 20), because there was a problem with multistep where the multistep script was changing a value after the cf script ran. https://wordpress.org/support/topic/1-5-x-not-expanding-selected-hidden-groups-with-multi-step-on-previous-page/

+= 1.5.3 (05-03-19) =
+* Refix the fix from version 1.4.3 that got unfixed in version 1.5 somehow 🙄

+= 1.5.2 (05-03-19) =
+* by reverting changes in 1.5.1, the possibility to load forms via AJAX was destroyed.
+So, from now on the wpcf7cf scripts will be loaded in the 'wp_enqueue_scripts' hook.
+Analogous with the WPCF7_LOAD_JS constant, a new constant is defined called WPCF7CF_LOAD_JS wich is set to true by default.

+= 1.5.1 (05-02-19) =
+* revert changes: enqueue scripts in 'wpcf7_contact_form' hook instead of 'wpcf7_enqueue_scripts', because loading it in the latter would cause problems with plugins that disable WPCF7_LOAD_JS (like for example contact-form-7-paypal-add-on).

+= 1.5 (04-21-19) =
+* Make it possible to load forms with AJAX https://github.com/pwkip/contact-form-7-conditional-fields/issues/25 and https://conditional-fields-cf7.bdwm.be/docs/faq/how-to-initialize-the-conditional-logic-after-an-ajax-call/
+* Massive code reorganization in scripts.js
+* Fixed bug that could appear after removing an AND condition.
+* solve WPCF7_ADMIN_READ_WRITE_CAPABILITY - https://github.com/pwkip/contact-form-7-conditional-fields/pull/16
+* disable part of the faulty remove_hidden_post_data function. - https://github.com/pwkip/contact-form-7-conditional-fields/pull/17
+* Fix "Dismiss notice" on Conditional Fields Settings page
+* use the "wpcf7_before_send_mail" hook instead of "wpcf7_mail_components" to hide mail groups.
+The wpcf7_before_send_mail hook is called earlier, so it allows to also hide groups in the attachment field and in messages.
+* Allow conditional group tags in success and error messages. https://github.com/pwkip/contact-form-7-conditional-fields/issues/23
+* duplicating a form will also duplicate conditions https://github.com/pwkip/contact-form-7-conditional-fields/issues/28

+= 1.4.3 (04-12-19) =
+* Really fix clear_on_hide problem (https://wordpress.org/support/topic/clear_on_hide-still-not-working-right-after-1-4-2-update/)

+= 1.4.2 (04-10-19) =
+* Disabled mailbox syntax errors if there are group tags present. (this is overkill, and should be changed if the necassary hooks become available) https://wordpress.org/support/topic/filter-detect_invalid_mailbox_syntax/
+* Checked issue: https://github.com/pwkip/contact-form-7-conditional-fields/issues/26 (nothing changed, but turns out to be working fine)
+* Fixed issue where mail_2 added extra lines in the email message. https://github.com/pwkip/contact-form-7-conditional-fields/issues/30
+* Made the clear_on_hide property a bit more useful (https://github.com/pwkip/contact-form-7-conditional-fields/issues/27)
+* Got rid of warning in PHP 7 (https://wordpress.org/support/topic/compatibility-warning-message-regarding-wpcf7_admin_read_write_capability/)
+* Fixed some javascript errors that appeared on non-CF7CF subpages of CF7
+* Tested WP version 5.1.1

 = 1.4.1 (08-21-18) =
 * Fixed some CSS issues (https://wordpress.org/support/topic/crash-view-admin-the-list-of-posts-entry/)